CW College Football: History

 As part of the expansion, The CW also rebranded its coverage as CW Football Saturday, adding a new pre-game show hosted by Mike Yam, and former Fox Sports personality Thom Brennaman as lead commentator for ACC games and selected Pac-12 games.
 The Pac-12 games, as well as the new studio show, are being produced by the Pac-12's in-house media department Pac-12 Enterprises (which consists of the remainder of Pac-12 Network's staff).
 Both CW Football Saturday and the Pac-12 football broadcasts would feature a number of former Pac-12 Network personalities, including Yam and commentators such as Ted Robinson.
 On May 29, 2024, with Barstool ending its title sponsorship and broadcast rights to the bowl after 2023, CW Sports acquired rights to the 2024 Arizona Bowl.

 In April 2025, The CW announced a one-year renewal of its agreement with the Pac-12, with plans to air nine Oregon State and Washington State home games in the 2025 season (the remaining four will be split between CBS and ESPN).
-The 2025 season will add a new pre-game show, CW Football Saturday Countdown, hosted by Yam, Michael Bumpus, and George Wrighster.
-In August 2025, CW Sports announced a long term agreement with the Pac-12—which will expand with additional teams departing mostly from the Mountain West Conference—to air 13 games per season from 2026 to 2030.
+The 2025 season introduced a new pre-game show, CW Football Saturday Countdown, hosted by Yam, Michael Bumpus, and George Wrighster.
+In August 2025, CW Sports reached a long term agreement with the Pac-12—which expanded to nine teams, consisting primarily of ex-Mountain West Conference members—to air 13 games per season from 2026 to 2030.

+In February 2026, The CW reached an agreement with the Mountain West Conference to air 13 games per season from 2026 to 2030.
+In May 2026, CW Sports renewed its agreement with the ACC and Raycom Sports through the 2030 season, expanding its football package from 13 games to 14 games per-season.
+In July, CW Sports announced the broadcast crews for the 2026 season, with Miami Marlins radio announcer Jack McMullen, Cody Kessler, and Marshall Newhouse named the main broadcast crew for Mountain West games.
+In August 2026, CW Sports acquired the rights to the Holiday Bowl and the revived Poinsettia Bowl starting that December.